A-Slimani/ufc-data-project/README.md

 - Check the all the distinct stances with command `SELECT DISTINCT(stance) FROM fighters;`
     - The stances are `Switch, Orthodox, Open Stance, Southpaw, Sideways, EmptyString???`
 - Script used to convert the column into an enum
-- After converting the stance to enums the table is now

 ## Issues and resolutions
 - Issue with not having a tmp folder when running scrapy with airflow